liviurotiul/Cifar10-Clasifier/README.md

 # Cifar10-Classifier

-Cifar10 classifier in pyhton using Pytorch
+Cifar10 classifier in python using Pytorch
 ### by Liviu Rotaru, 2018